-Héroux-Devtek specializes in the design, development, manufacture, repair and overhaul of landing gear and hydraulic systems and components for the Aerospace market.
+Héroux-Devtek specializes in the design, development, manufacture, repair and overhaul ("R&O") of landing gear and hydraulic systems and components for the Aerospace market.

-The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and military sectors of the Aerospace market with new landing gear and hydraulic systems and components as well as aftermarket products and services (including spare parts and repair and overhaul services).
-The Corporation covers Europe and North American markets.
+The Corporation is one of the largest landing gear companies in the world, supplying both the commercial and defence sectors of the Aerospace market with new landing gear and hydraulic systems and components as well as aftermarket products and services (including spare parts and R&O services).
+The Corporation covers European, North American and Asian markets.
 In the commercial sector, the Corporation is active in the large commercial and business jet, regional aircraft and helicopter markets.
-On the military side, the Corporation provides systems, parts and services for military aircraft mainly in both the U.S. and in Europe.
+On the defence side, the Corporation provides systems, parts and services for military aircraft mainly in both the U.S. and in Europe.
 As such, a significant portion of the Corporation's sales are made to a limited number of customers located in Europe, the U.S. and Canada.